chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

 9. Are you against OSI？
     * No, I agree with OSI that SSPLv1 does not **precisely** reflect the intent either.
     * The issue with AGPLv3 is that "a work based on the Program" is somewhat vague in the context of "Remote Network Interaction", as it can be too narrow as "object-code work compiled based on the Program, either statically or dynamically linked" when debating in court.
 [Amazon asssumed that they got away from AGPLv3 by "engine patch 1.0"](https://docs.aws.amazon.com/documentdb/latest/developerguide/release-notes.html#release-notes.06-30-2020).
     * My understanding to the original intent of SSPLv1 is to make "a work based on the Program" more concrete in the context of "Remote Network Interaction".
-However, it leads to the other vague boundary as "what in the service cluster, including hardware, firmware, kernel space, user space, and other components, can be free from being triggered by SSPLv1？ Or what licenses of the components can be used if they do want to make MongoDB-As-a-Service while complying to SSPL (by open source with SSPL licensed)？"
+However, it leads to the other vague boundary as "[what in the service cluster, including hardware, firmware, kernel space, user space, and other components (ex: VM), can be free from being triggered by SSPLv1](https://lists.opensource.org/pipermail/license-review_lists.opensource.org/2018-October/003654.html)？ Or what licenses of the components can be used if they do want to make MongoDB-As-a-Service while complying to SSPL (by open source with SSPL licensed)？"
 10. Doesn't OSI say that SSPL is against OSD#6 (and possibly OSD#9)？
     * OSD#6 is "No Discrimination Against Fields of Endeavor".
     * OSD#9 is "License Must Not Restrict Other Software".
-    * My interpretation to OSI's explanation is that they are not sure who else can follow SSPLv1 and publicly distribute Mongo-As-a-Service.
+    * My interpretation to OSI's concern is that they are not sure who else can follow SSPLv1 and publicly distribute Mongo-As-a-Service.
+SSPLv1 becomes practically a proprietary license for MongoDB.com if none can follow SSPLv1 and deploy MongoDB-As-a-Service.
-    * The intention of this repo is to setup a reasonable boundary on Section 13 to reach mutual benefits between MongoDB.com and the FLOSS community.
+    * The intention of this repository is to setup a reasonable boundary on Section 13 to reach mutual benefits between MongoDB.com and the FLOSS community.
 Hopefully MongoDB.com is willing to collaborate with this project (or any project similar to this) and fine-tune the content of Section 13.
 11. Do you have any suggestions to improve SSPLv1？
     * I myself am not a lawyer, and I didn't take any class about Law.
 I don't think I can make concrete suggestions.
     * If I do need to make any suggestions, I would suggest: